project-oak/oak/oak_functions/client/README.md

 `oak_functions_client` is a command-line utility to invoke any instance of an Oak Functions server over gRPC.

-It reads the request payload from standard input, and prints the response payload to standard output.
+It reads the request payload from the `--request` flag, and prints the response payload to standard output.

 To compile: